 - DVD: As mentioned above, the DVD in your Go Racing pack is key to your ARDS test success, so the instructors will likely run through this with you again on the day

-- On-track test: On circuit with an examiner in the passenger seat, your ablity to safely lap the circuit and your use of the racing line will be assessed.
+- On-track test: On circuit with an examiner in the passenger seat, your ability to safely lap the circuit and your use of the racing line will be assessed.
 You don't need to set a lap record; competence is key!

 You will need to purchase some essential safety equipment before you join the grid - as a minimum this could include fire-proof overalls, gloves, boots and crash helmet, and it is your responsibility to ensure these all meet the required safety standards.
 If they don't pass scrutineering, you won't be racing after all!
-It is worth bearing in mind that from 2016, all competitors will be required to use a Frontal Head Restraint (like a HANS device) - you can find some guidance from the MSA on this via the link at the bottom of this page.
+It is worth bearing in mind that from 2016, all competitors will be required to use a Frontal Head Restraint (like a HANS device) - you can find some guidance from Motorsport UK on this via the link at the bottom of this page.

 In partnership with MSVR, MSVT run a race series designed specifically for novice racing drivers, the MSVT Trackday Trophy, but a number of our series are suitable for novice drivers.